square/svelte-store/README.md

 ### asyncReadable

 An asyncReadable store provides easy asynchronous support to readable stores.
 Like a readable store, an asyncReadable store takes in an initial value and a function that is called when the store is first subscribed to.
 For an asyncReadable store this function is an async `loadFunction` which takes no arguments and returns the loaded value of the store.
-An optional third parameter can specify if the store is Reloadable or not (false by default).
+An optional third parameter can specify options for the store, in this case declaring it to be reloadable.

 *asyncReadable stores are super simple!
 Let's see it in action...*